NinadJog/haskell-artifact-search/README.md

 Here's the happy-path solution: [ArtifactGrid.hs](ArtifactGrid.hs)

-In the future I plan to implement a "sad-path" solution which will handle errors and Maybes transparently using monads.
+In the future I plan to implement a "sad-path" solution in which the inputs to most functions will be checked for syntactic and semantic integrity and the result of the function will be Nothing if the check fails.
+In order to keep the error-checking and Maybe code under the covers without obscuring the program flow, we will use monads and do-notation.

 The happy-path solution is a first attempt at getting the algorithm right.
 I'll keep the sad-path solution separate from the happy-path one so you can compare the two.

 ## Implementation